Jero122/VBPhysicsEngine/README.md

 - **Magnitude (Vector, Vector)** : Finds the distance between the two Vectors (*Should have been called Distance*)
 - **MagnitudeSquared(Vector)/(Vector, Vector)**: Returns the squared value of the magnitude (to calling the square root method too many times)
 - **Normalise(Vector)** : Returns a vector with magnitude a magnitude of 1 while maintaining the same direction.

-## Disclaimer
-**This is by no means a production ready engine.** It was **only created for an A-Level Computer Science** project since I was interested in physics simulation.
-Using this for a scientific purpose or to create a game is not advised as the approach taken was quite **inefficient**, however it was acceptable for a pre-University computer science student.
-Having more than a few objects might start to create lag.
-The main issue is actually updating the table displaying the data of each object in the sample project.

-My programming ability have vastly improved since I first created this engine almost 2 years ago.
-There are a lot of things that I question when I look at them right now.
-I am planning to port the engine to C# or Java when I have time next with an improved architecture and more efficient techniques.
-However, I am still proud of what I manged to accomplish  as an A-Level student at the time.